rusty1968/aspeed-rust/docs/hace-multi-context-design.md

 # HACE Multi-Context Design Document

+**Status**: ✅ **IMPLEMENTED** (As of 2025-09-30)

 ## Overview

-This document describes the design for adding multi-context support to the ASPEED HACE (Hash and Crypto Engine) controller, enabling concurrent hash operations required by security protocols in the Hubris digest server.
+This document describes the implemented multi-context support for the ASPEED HACE (Hash and Crypto Engine) controller, enabling concurrent hash operations required by security protocols.

 ## Problem Statement